webpack/webpack.js.org/src/content/api/module-methods.md

 `webpackExclude`: A regular expression that will be matched against during import resolution.
 Any module that matches __will not be bundled__.

 T> Note that `webpackInclude` and `webpackExclude` options do not interfere with the prefix. eg: `./locale`.

-W> Fully dynamic statements, such as `import(foo)`, __will fail__ because webpack requires at least some file location information.
-This is because `foo` could potentially be any path to any file in your system or project.
-The `import()` must contain at least some information about where the module is located, so bundling can be limited to a specific directory or set of files.

-W> Every module that could potentially be requested on an `import()` call is included.
-For example, ``import(`./locale/${language}.json`)`` will cause every `.json` file in the `./locale` directory to be bundled into the new chunk.
-At run time, when the variable `language` has been computed, any file like `english.json` or `german.json` will be available for consumption.
-Using the `webpackInclude` and `webpackExclude` options allows us to add regex patterns that reduce the files that webpack will bundle for this import.

 W> The use of `System.import` in webpack [did not fit the proposed spec](https://github.com/webpack/webpack/issues/2163), so it was deprecated in webpack [2.1.0-beta.28](https://github.com/webpack/webpack/releases/tag/v2.1.0-beta.28) in favor of `import()`.